Top 10+ Best Laptops For Note Taking 2023: [Officially Approved]

 • Screen: 12.3 inches

 One of the best laptops for taking notes is the Microsoft Surface Pro 6.
-This laptop is the best when it comes to portability, converting to a tablet, screen size, and design.
+This laptop is the best for portability, converting to a tablet, screen size, and design.

 People carry it around without its charger because it has a good processor and a long battery life.
 This laptop comes in a classy black color that makes it hard to ignore for people who care about how things look.